naggie/megafilter/README.md

 The idea is that you run this on your own server.
 You can specify a PORT via the environment variable or `--port`.
 [Setcap can be used][1] to run from port 80 without sudo

+There will be a subscriptions manager soon.

 You can specify `--password <password>` to require auth.
 A `--username` can be set, but this defaults to the executing user.

+If you want to import starred items, **before the server is started,** run:

+	node import --google-starred starred.json

+using the file from the takeout.

 [1]: http://stackoverflow.com/questions/413807/is-there-a-way-for-non-root-processes-to-bind-to-privileged-ports-1024-on-l

-Authentication will come soon, as will a way to import your starred items in to an SQLite database.